uk0/llmling-agent/README.md

 ### First Agent Configuration

 Agents are defined in YAML configuration files.
-You'll need two files:
-1. An agent configuration defining the agents and their behavior
+The environment (tools and resources) can be configured either inline or in a separate file:
-2. An environment configuration defining available tools and resources (see [LLMling documentation](https://llmling.readthedocs.io) for details)
+ (see [LLMling documentation](https://github.com/phil65/llmling) for YAML details)

-Here's a minimal example:
+#### Option 1: Separate Environment File

 ```yaml
 # agents.yml - Agent configuration